RSS/Atom feed Twitter

 the result of step five should be a gradient that is white at top and transparent at bottom. if you have other detailed questions please just ask

-Gimpwarrior member for about 16 years Gimpwarrior 1 comment
+Gimpwarrior member for almost 17 years Gimpwarrior 1 comment

 i got lost at step five

-Split-Visionz member for over 16 years Split-Visionz 3 comments
+Split-Visionz member for almost 17 years Split-Visionz 3 comments

 Sorry, I guess I didn't post the link. lol.